hansemannn/titanium-firebase-core/README.md

 | `deepLinkURLScheme` | String | | iOS
 | `applicationID` | String | Analytics | Android

-\* By passing the `file` property, you can give a location to the Firebase plist file (usually named "GoogleService-Info.plist"), which contains all necessary properties for your Firebase project.
+\* By passing the `filename` property, you can give a location to the Firebase plist file (usually named "GoogleService-Info.plist"), which contains all necessary properties for your Firebase project.
 This makes all other properties unnecessary.
 For Android: place the file in `/app/assets/android/` and pass just the filename.

 ##### `deleteInstanceId(callback)`